-\begin{cor} Let $(M,g)$ be a simply connected Riemannian spin manifold with irreducible holonomy algebra and without parallel spinors.
+\begin{cor} Let $(M,g)$ be a simply connected Riemannian spin manifold with irreducible holonomy algebra and without non-zero parallel spinor fields.
 Then the spinor bundle $S$ admits a parallel 1-dimensional complex subbundle if and only if $(M,g)$ is a K\"ahlerian manifold and it is not Ricci-flat. \end{cor}